This post may contain affiliate links. Please read our disclosure policy.

 A classic example of the simple and flavorful cucina povera* (poor cooking), this “re-boiled” soup uses day-old bread and a wide array of seasonal produce (think: swiss chard, leeks, carrots, or whatever you have in your fridge).

-As the flavors blend, this soup only gets tastier over a couple of days, making it the perfect weekday or weekend dinner(s)!
+As the flavors blend, this soup only gets tastier over a few days, making it the perfect weekday or weekend dinner(s)!
 This recipe is adapted from my Tuscan friend.
 I know you will love it as much as we do.

 You will also love this instant pot navy bean soup!